 …You’re back on the trail with your injured friend.
 This time you have a wilderness medicine certification in your back pocket and are ready to help.
 With your newfound knowledge, you feel confident that you can reassure your friend, stop their bleeding, manage their injury and get them safely to camp for the night.
 In the morning, your group will reassess and plan for what to do next, but for now, you’ve got it covered.

-The author extends her thanks to Jeff Baierlein and Owens Strawinski of Wilderness Medical Associates International (WMAI) for their valuable input on this article.
+The author extends her thanks to Jeff Baierlein of Viristar and Owens Strawinski of Wilderness Medical Associates International (WMAI) for their valuable input on this article.

 About the Author